 Brock Lesnar and Junior dos Santos on TUF continues to carry the load as far as MMA analysis and news.
 And we're certainly making sure to do our part to cover all the angles.
 As Nick Thomas posted earlier today, Dana White was pushing hard on the conference call to erase concerns of Brock Lesnar's lack of credentials to be a coach.
 While White obviously can't say it I'll just go ahead and remind everyone that it's the "assistant coaches" that do the majority of the training of the fighters on the show.
 There have been some seasons where the headlining coaches have showed up the bare minimum amount of time to allow for the editing crew to piece together the montages that they need for the TV show.
 Lesnar has the one credential that matters as a coach and that's his ability to attract a lot of eyeballs.

-And top drawhas been AWOL since losing his heavyweight title to Velasquez in October at .
+And top draw Brock Lesnar has been AWOL since losing his heavyweight title to Velasquez in October at UFC 121.
 Rumors swirled that he was holding out and pressuring Dana White to allow him to headline WrestleMania to make a cool couple of million dollars for a few hours' work.
 Others said he had lost his taste for fighting and was looking to retire sooner rather than later.

-Dana White had openly talked about booking Lesnar and Roy Nelson.
-Lesnar had always seemed unlikely for the show due to his infamously reclusive nature and hatred of travel.as coaches on the next season of The Ultimate Fighter.
-But then Mir was rumored to be fighting then
+Dana White had openly talked about booking Lesnar and Frank Mir as coaches on the next season of The Ultimate Fighter.
+But then Mir was rumored to be fighting Brendan Schaub then Roy Nelson.
+Lesnar had always seemed unlikely for the show due to his infamously reclusive nature and hatred of travel.

 But Dana White pulled it off, booking Lesnar and #1 contender Junior Dos Santos to coach the show then face off for a #1 contender's match with the winner getting a date to welcome injured champ Velasquez back to the Octagon.